MoazJalal02/MoazJalal02/README.md

 ## Hi there I'm Moaz Jalal👋

-- 🔭 I’m currently a second-year Software Engineering student at UTM
+- 🔭 Second-year Software Engineering student at UTM
-- :globe_with_meridians: I'm a web developer who can use JS, TS, React, Next.JS to build wonderful websites!
+- :globe_with_meridians: Web developer who can use JS, TS, React, Next.JS to build wonderful websites!
 - ⚡ Fun fact: I like learning about history and playing chess!

 ## Technical Skills